 On a gloomy Friday morning, I met my two friends, Joao and Chris at the beautiful cathedral of Funchal.
 With the first light of the day upon us and bags loaded to the brim, we set off through the streets of Funchal.

-To the early-risers of the city and locals on their way to work, we must have seemed a little out of place.
-Three bearded guys marching side by side with huge backpacks and trekking poles.
+To the early risers of the city and locals on their way to work, we must have seemed a little out of place.
+Three bearded guys marched side by side with huge backpacks and trekking poles.
 Some glanced up from their morning espresso, seemingly unphased.
 Others looked towards us with confusion, wondering if we were lost looking for a levada.

 As avid hikers, we couldn’t wait to get out of Funchal.
 Take us to the mountains we said.
 But on this trip, we would be circling the entire island of Madeira on the King’s Path.
 Originally the path was commissioned by the king and built to improve access and transport lines on the island.
 It’s one of several Royal Paths on the island but it is the most well-known due to its circumferential coverage of Madeira.